codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.0.0.md

 # Self-hosted v2.0.0

-These release notes are for [Codacy Self-hosted v2.0.0](https://github.com/codacy/chart/releases/tag/2.0.0){: target="_blank"}, released on August 18, 2020.
+These release notes are for [Codacy Self-hosted v2.0.0](https://github.com/codacy/chart/releases/tag/2.0.0), released on August 18, 2020.

 To upgrade Codacy, follow [these instructions](../../chart/maintenance/upgrade.md).